COMBINE-lab/simpleaf/docs/source/workflow-utility-library.rst

 **Output**: An object with the same layout as the original object but only contains the missing fields with a `null`.

-This function will recursively traverse the object to find all fields with a null value and return those fields as the layout of the original object.
+This function will recursively traverse the object to find all fields with a null value and return those fields in the same layout as the original object.